yalbal4/odin_landing_page/README.md

 This project makes a landing page for a website.
 This is a demonstration of basic css, especially flexbox.

-image credits: from top of the page to bottom
+image credits:

 mahmoud-fawzy sushi roll
+amirali-mirhashemian burger
+chad-montano pizza
+mulan-sukrisno dimsum
+dovile-ramoskaite icecream